 When people are involved in an accident or other incident and they are injured, many of them are reluctant to make a claim and take the issue to court.
-For those who are unsure of how many injury claims go to court and what the process involved is, this article will outline everything you need to know.
+For those who are unsure of how many injury claims go to court and what the process involved is, this article from our personal injury team at Win Wales will outline everything you need to know.

 How likely is any personal injury claim to be taken to a court of law?